-- is recommended to be requested for reimbursement as early as possible after signing of the subsidy contract, only in the first Project Progress Report 0.1, dedicated exclusively to preparations costs, no later than the end date of the first reporting period.
+- is recommended to be requested for reimbursement as early as possible after signing of the subsidy contract, only in the first Project Report 0.1, dedicated exclusively to preparation activities and their corresponding costs.
+Project Report 0.1 should be submitted to the JS, if possible, no later than the end date of the first reporting period.